What the hare said to the tortoise – a tale of communication skills

 The real challenge to effective communication however, doesn’t lie just in how fast or slow we speak, but in listening too.

-So maybe the true moral of Aesop’s fable is one of how better communication can prevent hurt, suffering and the need for seeking oneupmanship.
-By listening not just through our ears, but through our sense of when humans are hurting, we can become more aware of our behaviour.
+So, perhaps the true moral of Aesop’s fable is one of how better and well thought out communication can prevent the needless hurt and suffering that seeking oneupmanship brings.
+By listening not just through our ears, but through our sense of when humans might be hurting, we can become more aware of our behaviour.
 And in doing so, that awareness can influence for the better, how we communicate and build more effective relationships with one another.

-Of course, we all like to be able to ‘get things done’ and quick communication can be useful for that, but stopping to think and listen usually leads to better and more constructive conversations.
+Of course, we all like to be able to ‘get things done’ and quick communication can be useful – however, there is a time and a place for that.
+But regularly stopping to think and listen usually leads to better and more constructive and effective conversations.
+And taking a little bit of time to remain still and silent both before and during conversations can play a huge part in providing the space for that to happen.

-Ultimately, as humans, we are all different and like the hare and the tortoise, we will all get to the finish line in our own time.
-However, what really matters, isn’t how fast we talk, but helping each other to all get across the finish line in one piece.
+As humans, we are all different and like the hare and the tortoise, we will all get to the finish line in our own time.
+However, what really matters, isn’t how fast or loud we talk, but helping each other to all get across the finish line in one piece.

 Similar Posts